artemkv/project-air/README.md

-# REST Service language spec
+# REST Service Language Spec

 Just imagine you could write 7 lines of code like this to get a complete service that you could immediately deploy in the cloud: